Taff Acre

-Taff Acre is a British television soap opera produced by HTV for the ITV network.
+Taff Acre is a Welsh television soap opera produced by Harlech Television (HTV) Wales for the ITV network.

 Taff Acre was a fictional village in South Wales, set just outside Cardiff.
 The series dealt with the lives of the Johnson family.

 Transmitted twice a week between September and December 1981, the series was not renewed beyond its initial run of 26 episodes.